-- Exhibits and schedules detailing the agreed-upon procedures performed and related findings, and - Additional remarks applicable under the circumstances.
+- Exhibits and schedules detailing the agreed-upon procedures applied and the related findings, and - Additional remarks applicable under the circumstances.

 The results of applying agreed-upon procedures should be expressed in the report as findings (as defined in the SSAEs), rather than adjustments, recommendations or questioned cost.
-The report should exclude opinion like language and language that implies negative assurance.
+The report should exclude opinion-like language and language that implies any level of assurance.
 For example, the report should not include statements such as "in our opinion," "the costs are reasonable," "nothing came to our attention," or "costs are understated."

-d.
-Exhibits and Schedules - Procedures Performed and Findings Follow general guidelines at CAM 10-211 and the specific guidance below.
-The next part of the results section should separately list each agreed-upon procedure performed, followed by the related findings and explanatory notes.
-While exhibits and explanatory notes in agreed-upon procedures reports are usually not as extensive as those in audit reports, they should be sufficient in the specific circumstances, to clearly and concisely explain the findings to the requestor.
-The following subheadings should be included, as applicable, for each agreed-upon procedure:
+e.
+Exhibits and Schedules - Procedures Performed and Findings

+Follow general guidelines at 10-211 and the guidance below.
+The next part of the results section should identify each agreed-upon procedure applied, followed by the resulting findings and explanatory notes.
+While exhibits and explanatory notes in agreed-upon procedures reports are usually less extensive than those in audit reports, they should be sufficiently detailed to clearly and concisely explain the findings to the requestor.
+The following subheadings should be included in the structured note, as applicable, for each agreed-upon procedure:

 - a.
 Agreed-Upon Procedure.
-Briefly describe the agreed-upon procedure, including any agreed upon materiality limits.
-The agreed-upon procedures listed in the report should generally be the same as those detailed in the acknowledgment letter or, if they were modified during the course of the engagement, in the working papers. - b.
+Briefly describe the agreed-upon procedure, including any agreed upon materiality for threshold limits for reporting.
+The agreed-upon procedures listed in the report should be the ones detailed in the acknowledgment memorandum.
+If the procedures were modified during the course of the engagement, but were not significant enough to warrant a revised acknowledgment memorandum, the modification should be clearly explained in the working papers. - b.
 Summary of Findings.
-This will generally be a table summarizing the findings, including explanatory notes if needed to adequately explain the procedures performed and the related findings.
+This will generally be a table summarizing the findings, including explanatory notes if needed to adequately explain the procedures applied and the resulting findings.
 A narrative description of the findings, rather than a table, may be used if more appropriate in the circumstances.
 Report all findings, even if immaterial, unless the definition of materiality was agreed to by the auditor and requestor. - c.
 Contractor's Reaction.
 If appropriate, provide a statement that the contractor either agrees or disagrees with the findings and the basis for any disagreement. - d.
 Auditor's Response.
 Provide any appropriate comments if the contractor disagrees with the findings.